itsikbelson/attendance/README.md

 * `HoursReportServiceImplTest` is a unit test checking inside validations and behavior.
 ### Validator
 * `HoursReportValidator` interface and it's implementation in `HoursReportValidatorImpl` are used to validate the input for fetching the report.
-* `HoursReportValidatorImpl` is a unit test for the validator.
+* `HoursReportValidatorImplTest` is a unit test for the validator.
 ### DAO
 * `WorkingHoursDao` and it's implementation in `WorkingHoursDaoImpl` are used for running the queries to get hours reports and add/update new reports.
 * `WorkingHoursDaoImplIntegrationTest` is a `SpringBootTest` using a setup script for the test data, which verifies the get and upsert queries behavior.